tonyfromundefined/connectionify/README.md

 ## Todo
 - [ ] support 'last' argument without 'before' argument
-- [ ] offset based pagination support
+- [ ] offset-based pagination support
 - [ ] connectionify as a nexus.js plugin

 > If you have a feature request or a bug, please create a new issue.
 And also, pull requests are always welcome🙏